Skip to main content

 Keep in mind that “difference” can be a part of your life in a wide variety of ways.
 Perhaps what makes you different is your race, ethnicity, sexuality, or some other aspect of your identity that typically gets a lot of attention in discussions about difference.
 But there are plenty of other ways you can be different.
 For example:

 Once you’ve identified some way in which you’re different, you want to explain how you have “embraced it as part of your identity and outlook.”
-In other words, why is it important to understand this aspect of your identity in order to understand who you are as a whole?
+In other words, why is it important to understand this aspect of your identity to understand who you are as a whole?

 You don’t have a ton of room to do this, but you want to make sure your explanation still connects to anecdotes and examples that illustrate the point you’re trying to make.
 Otherwise, your reader may be confused about how you got from A to B. For example, compare the following two excerpts from hypothetical responses:

-Response 2: “I was five years old, freezing cold, and incapable of picking out the barn owl my dad swore existed somewhere in the field of brittle corn stalks.
+Response 2: “I was five years old, cold, and incapable of picking out the barn owl my dad swore existed somewhere in the field of brittle corn stalks.
 That was my first exposure to birdwatching, and, if I had had my way, would have been my last.
 But my dad, aided by the promise of hot cocoa afterwards, talked me into giving it another shot.
 For an hour, I was deeply regretting my decision, as I was going cross-eyed staring at a steely gray lake.
 But then, I heard the rustle of wings, and a heron swooped down from a tree, not five feet above my head.”

-Obviously, the second response is much longer.
+The second response is much longer.
 But the length is worth it, as we get to see how the writer started to change their mind about birdwatching, and the details we get about that journey make us feel like we’ve gotten to know them much better, which is the whole point of college essays.

 Prompt 3, Option G